 The internet is an odd place, filled with cat videos and pop-up ads.
 Sometimes it can be difficult to find the important news and issues surrounding chronic lung disease.
-That’s why the Lung Institute searches the internet for the top lung disease news stories with our series, “This Week in Lung Disease.”
+That’s why the Lung Health Institute searches the internet for the top lung disease news stories with our series, “This Week in Lung Disease.”

 UK’s Brexit Brings Dark Smog Cloud of Uncertainty

 The United Kingdom’s decision last week to leave the European Union could lead to a shakeup in environmental regulation.
 Prior to the UK’s vote to leave the EU, known as “Brexit”, The Guardian wrote that according to environmental professionals, the UK’s environmental crisis could get worse if the Brexit were to occur.